lamao/redis-sandbox/README.md

   Decided not to waste time for duplicated united tests.
 In real project separate unit tests may be useful because they don't launch Spring and are much faster.
 * Used gradle as a build tool because of personal preferences.
+* Decided not clarify details about API specification, data format, error handling etc.
+  I thought the purpose of the task is to check technical level, and it's not so important what shape has response (pure date or data wrapped in response object)

 Some points were considered but haven't been implemented.
 Mostly because of lack of time
 * low-level implementation for getByTime.
 I have no experience with Redis.
 So,